 Timings – 10 am to 10 pm

-A Cultural theme park with a historical museum, one of the most famous forts in Punjab, Gobindgarh Fort showcases the Punjabi culture in its assortment of war weapons, household antiques, and traditional attires.
+A Cultural theme park with a historical museum, and one of the most famous forts in Punjab, Gobindgarh Fort showcases the local culture in its assortment of war weapons, household antiques, and traditional attires.

 Also read – ‘Vintage Village’ in Uttar Pradesh Will Take You to Rural India